MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits.md

 After optimizing the nanowires, they found a quantized conductance peak of the Majorana bound states.
 If you take all of these experiments together, there is actually very strong evidence that we have Majorana bound states in these nanowire systems.
-I told you in detail about the nanowire platform for Majorana bound states.
+We covered in detail about the nanowire platform for Majorana bound states.

 ```{figure} /gfx/gfx5/m5c7
 :name: c7
 c7
 ```

-Before I end, let me emphasize that there are more possible systems hosting them.
-I show one other particular example here.
+To wrap it up let's emphasize that there are more possible systems hosting them and show one other particular example here.
 It was predicted that a chain of magnetic atoms on top of a superconductor would also host Majoranas.
 The group of Ali Yazdani built this system using a STM, and indeed found states localized at the ends of these magnetics chains.
-I also want to mention that actually Majorana particles do not only exist in superconducting systems as I showed you, but they can also appear in interacting systems, for example superfluid Helium or fraction quantum Hall effect.
+We also want to mention that actually Majorana particles do not only exist in superconducting systems but they can also appear in interacting systems, for example superfluid Helium or fraction quantum Hall effect.
 So far, nanowire-based systems remain the most technologically advanced.
 Experimentalists are working now hard on realizing the first topological qubit there.